-Ixora needs good water and regular liquid feedings when actively growing.
+Ixora dwarfs need good water and regular liquid feedings when actively growing.

-Plant ixora in a well-drained soil to help lessen the effects of accidental over-watering.
+Plant Ixora bushes in well-drained soil to help lessen the effects of accidental over-watering.
 Either sun (not full sun) or partial shade agrees with this plant.

 Mine hasn’t seemed particular about the temperature, although 65° to 70° degrees Fahrenheit is suggested for them.